rpires71/milestone1/README.md

     <td colspan="2"><strong>Observations and Improvements:</strong>

   ### PASS
   **Based on live behavior, all pages load quickly with smooth rendering and no blocking issues, meeting the intent of the under-3s guideline and providing responsive interactivity.
-Capture Lighthouse/PageSpeed screenshots for numeric scores (target ≥85) to include in your submission.**
+Capture Lighthouse/PageSpeed screenshots for numeric scores (target ≥85).**

   <table>